Central Hungary, Hungary: What to pack, what to wear, and when to go [2024]

 Plug adapter

-A plug adapter that supports outlet types C and F. It's important that you pick the right type.
-The majority of adapters on sale are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and F. It's important that you choose the necessary kind.
+Most adapters on sale are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 Power bank for devices